akarlinsky/world_mortality/README.md

 2015 to 2018: https://www.censtatd.gov.hk/hkstat/sub/sp160.jsp?productCode=FA100094
 2019 onward: Hong Kong Monthly Digest of Statistics, https://www.censtatd.gov.hk/hkstat/sub/sp110.jsp?productCode=B1010002

 On June 2nd, 2021 - We obtained monthly number of deaths in Hong Kong by month of occurrence rather than month of registration, via an email correspondence with [Hong Kong Census and Statistics Department](http://censtatd.gov.hk/).
+All monthly values for 2015 onward are now by month of occurrence of death.

 ### Iran (weekly)